scottfr/SystemsBook/11 Going Global/Going Global.md

 </script>
 ````

 First edit this code as instructed (e.g. replace any usernames or ids with the ones you have been provided by Disqus) and then replace the [Discussion forum goes here] placeholder in your page with this code.
-Load the page and test if it is working.
+Load the page and test to see if it is working.
 One issue with Disqus is it might not work if the webpage is being opened from a file on your computer.
 You may need to upload it to the domain name you entered when you signed up for Disqus to ensure it works correctly.

 ### Completed Page